 The headquarters of one of the two factions of the Jodo-shin sect

 Each temple has its own highlights and interesting features.
 Like Nishi Hongan-ji, Higashi Hongan-ji has two very large halls.
 The slightly larger one, Goeido Hall, is the largest wooden structure in Kyoto.

 Located a few blocks east is a small garden, Shosei-en.
 This garden is used as a detached residence for the temple and is open to the public.
-This garden is lovely in all seasons and is usually less crowded than other gardens in the region.
-Entry fee includes an illustrated guide to the garden, which makes a wonderful keepsake.
+Shosei-en is lovely in all seasons and is usually less crowded than other gardens in the region.
+The entry fee includes an illustrated guide to Shosei-en, which makes a wonderful keepsake.

-While the two temples are similar, a few points distinguish Higashi Hongan-ji from Nishi Hongan-ji.
-Located to the east, Higashi Hongan-ji Temple is younger and has larger wooden halls.
+While the two temples are similar, a few points distinguish Higashi Hongan-ji.
+Located to the east, it was built 11 after Nishi Hongan-ji and has larger wooden halls.
 This temple also has a garden separate from the temple grounds.